CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 # Orthic Consolidated – Reference DRAFT

-## Being Improved and Expanded Consolidation of Various Books with Clarifications, Additions, Warnings and Opinions of the Author and Others who Might Comment
+## Being an Improved and Expanded Consolidation of Various Books with Clarifications, Additions, Warnings and Opinions of the Author and Others who Might Comment

 By CricketB, Reddit u/CrBr